 Adding a YouTube video to a self-hosted WordPress website or blog is fairly easy.
-All you need is the embed code provided by YouTube.
+All you need is the URL or the embed code provided by YouTube.

 Get over to YouTube to find a suitable video for your post.
 This is easy if you’re using your own video.
 If you’re using somebody else’s but don’t have a specific video in mind, you’ll have to do a little searching.